eliJaimes/AngularBootCampExercisePart3/NOTES.md

 - Import the MatToolbarModule into the AngularMaterialModule
 - Use a pattern that allow us to import and export desired modules
 - Use a Toolbar component on the AppComponent template

+## Import our second Angular Material Component

+- Let's import and export the MatSlideToggleModule
+- Extend our toolbar component to include our switch theme toggle
+- Configure the toggle with some options